simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/submitblock.md

 ##### SubmitBlock
 {% include helpers/subhead-links.md %}

 {% assign summary_submitBlock="accepts a block, verifies it is a valid addition to the block chain, and broadcasts it to the network.
-Extra parameters are ignored by Bitcoin Core but may be used by mining pools or other programs." %}
+Extra parameters are ignored by Bitcoin Cash Node but may be used by mining pools or other programs." %}

 {% autocrossref %}